damianhakert/damianhakert.github.io/source/_posts/2014-10-30-gitlab-7-4-3-released.markdown

 7.4.3.
 This is a security release which fixes a groups API vulnerability.
 Snippet raw view and buildbox integration are fixed with this release as well.

-_Update 2014-11-03 10:02 CEST:_ For groups API vulnerability has been assigned the CVE identifier CVE-2014-8540.
+_Update 2014-11-03 10:02 CEST:_ The groups API vulnerability has been assigned the CVE identifier CVE-2014-8540.

 ## Affected versions